rajangdavis/osvc_node/README.md

 Please note, if you are trying to run this script on your local computer or on a server with a different domain than the interface that you wish to connect with, you will need to enable [CORS in a config setting](https://cx.rightnow.com/app/answers/detail/a_id/10153/kw/CORS).

-## Running multiple ROQL Queries in parallel
+## Running multiple ROQL Queries concurrently
-Instead of running multiple queries in with 1 GET request, you can run multiple GET requests and combine the results by adding a "parallel" property to the options object.
+Instead of running multiple queries in with 1 GET request, you can run multiple GET requests and combine the results by adding a "concurrent" property to the options object.

 ```node
 const { Client, QueryResultsSet } = require('osvc_node');